Divsatwork/Cable-Operator/README.md

 Extra notes:
 1. I will include the documentation to import an Excel sheet with records into the database.
 2. Please report if any bugs found or if you have any issues in the program.
+3. This program considers that every user will have an unique VC Card No. This is basically the primary key according to which the whole software works.
+Please make sure that your primary attribute(one that can be used to identify anyone) is filled up in this column.